 - Whitney O'Keefe, American Republican politician, Delegate to Republican National Convention from Georgia, 1964

-- Thomas H. O'Keefe, American Democrat politician, Alternate Delegate to Democratic National Convention from New York, 1912; Member of New York State Senate 1st District, 1913-14
+- Thomas H. O'Keefe, American Democratic Party politician, Alternate Delegate to Democratic National Convention from New York, 1912; Member of New York State Senate 1st District, 1913-14

-- Thomas A. O'Keefe, American Democrat politician, Alternate Delegate to Democratic National Convention from Pennsylvania, 1960
+- Thomas A. O'Keefe, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Pennsylvania, 1960

-- T. J. O'Keefe, American Democrat politician, Delegate to Democratic National Convention from Nebraska, 1904
+- T. J. O'Keefe, American Democratic Party politician, Delegate to Democratic National Convention from Nebraska, 1904

 - Stephen P. O'Keefe, American Libertarian politician, Candidate for Michigan State House of Representatives 59th District, 1980